Book ban plan fails to advance out of Indiana House committee

 However, the proposed legislation would have required any book alleged to be obscene or harmful to minors to be judged on whether, taken as a whole, the material appeals to a prurient interest in sex, patently offends community standards of decency, and otherwise lacks serious literary, artistic, political or scientific value.

-Critics of the legislation also pointed out children with mobile phones have near-unlimited access to sexually explicit videos and images, and no teenager is going to their school library to read about sex in "Lady Chatterley's Lover."
+Critics of the legislation also said children with mobile phones have near-unlimited access to sexually explicit videos and images, and no teenager is going to their school library to read about sex in "Lady Chatterley's Lover."

-The House Education Committee also will not act on Senate Bill 12 prior to Tuesday's deadline for House committees to endorse Senate-approved measures for further review by the full House.
+The House Education Committee also will not act on Senate Bill 12 before Tuesday's deadline for House committees to endorse Senate-approved measures for further review by the full House.

 However, nothing is officially dead at the Statehouse until the Republican-controlled General Assembly adjourns its annual session on or before April 29.